Sandamali-Niroshani/todos/README.md

-# Selenium, TestNG with Java Automation project
+# Selenium, TestNG with Java Automation project for ToDos application

 ## Introduction
 This project is built using Java, Selenium WebDriver, and TestNG.